 The following restaurants will all Cook Your Catch!

-What is Blackening Seasoning?
+What is Blackened Seasoning?

-Years ago, I used to get Paul Prudhomme's blackening seasoning because it tastes good and I was able to pick it up at the fish market.
+Years ago, I used to get Paul Prudhomme's blackening seasoning because it tastes good, and I was able to pick it up at the fish market.
 Try Paul Prudhomme's Magic Seasoning Blends Blackened Redfish Magic from Key Largo Fisheries or Publix if you're in a pinch!

-Make Your Spice Blend from Scratch
+Blackened Spice Rub from Scratch

 This seasoning is also great on any kind of fish, shrimp, and mussels.